 Interoperability is maybe only at its early stage because the long and painstaking process of seamless interoperability between various systems only needs to be undertaken.
 FHIR Implementation Challenges is an international standard but will not always be compatible with anything.
 And you need to ensure that the validation and testing tools work to comply with the FHIR requirements for server compliance.

 5. A bottom-up approach

-Standard production usually starts with an enthusiastic group of volunteers, but governments are not likely to write it into law until FHIR implementation challenges reaches a level of maturity and adoption is likely to be slower.
+Standard production usually starts with an enthusiastic group of volunteers.
+Still, governments are not likely to write it into law until FHIR implementation challenges reach a level of maturity, and adoption is likely to be slower.
 In the Netherlands, Canada, and England, HL7 V3 was largely popular as the standard was used to facilitate interoperable electronic health records systems.